 Many parasitic infections are spread through fecal contamination of food or water.
-They are most frequent in impoverished areas where sanitation and hygiene are poor.
-Some parasites, such as the hookworm, can enter the skin during contact with infected dirt or, in the case of schistosomes, with freshwater.
+They are most frequent in areas where sanitation and hygiene are poor.
+Some parasites, such as the hookworm, can enter the skin during contact with contaminated dirt or, in the case of schistosomes, with freshwater.
 Others, such as malaria, are transmitted by arthropod vectors.
 Rarely, parasites are transmitted via blood transfusions or shared needles or congenitally from mother to fetus.

 The characteristics of protozoan and helminthic infections vary in important ways.

 Protozoa are single-celled organisms that multiply by simple binary division (see Intestinal Protozoa and in Extraintestinal Protozoa).
 Protozoa can multiply in their human hosts, increasing in number to cause overwhelming infection.
 With rare exceptions, protozoan infections do not cause eosinophilia.

 Helminths are multicellular and have complex organ systems.
 Helminths can be further divided into

 Some parasites have adapted to living in the lumen of the intestine where conditions are anaerobic; others reside in blood or tissues in aerobic conditions.

 In contrast to protozoa, helminths do not multiply in humans but can elicit eosinophilic responses when they migrate through tissue.
 Most helminths have complex life cycles that involve substantial time outside their human hosts.
 A few, including Strongyloides stercoralis, Capillaria philippinensis, and Hymenolepis nana, can increase in number because of autoinfection (offspring reinfect the same host rather than being shed to infect another host).
 In strongyloidiasis, autoinfection can result in life-threatening, disseminated hyperinfections in immunosuppressed people, particularly those taking corticosteroids.